What does it do?

 - It works to ensure that everyone in Africa has access to quality healthcare to create brighter futures, using a sustainable health model.

 - It focuses on the population and patients, opening medical centres to provide quality healthcare.

-Its model is based on professionalisation of local people, reinforcing the medical centres with which they collaborate, as well as social and accessible prices for everybody and zero tolerance to corruption policy.
+- Its model is based on professionalisation of local staff, support of local organisations, non-profit organisations and zero tolerance to corruption policy.

 What countries does it work in?